santiagocezar/cssmod/README.md

 # cssmod

-This is a really basic implementation of
+This is a really basic preprocessor inspired by
 [CSS Modules](https://github.com/css-modules/css-modules).

 Here are the supported features (currently):
-- Namespaced classes
+- Default local scope
+- Multiple scopes in one file
+- Optional global scope